 Our vision is safe, effective and kind nursing and midwifery that improves everyone's health and wellbeing.
-As the professional regulator of more than 700,000 nursing and midwifery professionals, we have an important role to play in making this a reality.
+As the professional regulator of almost 745,000 nursing and midwifery professionals, we have an important role to play in making this a reality.

 Our core role is to regulate.
-First, we promote high professional standards for nurses and midwives across the UK, and nursing associates in England.
-Second, we maintain the register of professionals eligible to practise.
-Third, we investigate concerns about nurses, midwives and nursing associates - something that affects less than one percent of professionals each year.
-We believe in giving professionals the chance to address concerns, but we'll always take action when needed.
+Firstly, we promote high educational and professional standards for nurses and midwives across the UK, and nursing associates in England.
+Secondly, we maintain the register of professionals eligible to practise.
+Thirdly, we investigate concerns about nurses, midwives and nursing associates - something that affects less than one percent of professionals registered with us each year.
+We believe in giving professionals the chance to address concerns where it is appropriate to do so, but we'll always take action when needed.

 To regulate well, we support our professions and the public.
-We create resources and guidance that are useful throughout people's careers, helping them to deliver our standards in practice and address new challenges.
+We create resources and guidance that are useful throughout people's careers, helping them to deliver our standards in practice and overcome new challenges.
 We also support people involved in our investigations, and we're increasing our visibility so people feel engaged and empowered to shape our work.